Former presidents, Michael Jordan and Billie Jean King tip their caps to the Negro Leagues

-At other ballparks throughout the country, teams had planned to recognize the centennial by wearing a Negro Leagues patch on their uniforms and, in what Kendrick anticipated to be a “watershed moment,” taking a moment for players and fans to tip their caps to those who played in the Negro Leagues from 1920 through 1960.
+At other ballparks throughout the country, teams planned to recognize the centennial by wearing a Negro Leagues patch on their uniforms and, in what Kendrick anticipated to be a “watershed moment,” taking a moment for players and fans to tip their caps to those who played in the Negro Leagues from 1920 to 1960.

 After the novel coronavirus pandemic postponed the baseball season and dashed those plans, Kendrick got creative.
 With the help of the Athletic’s Joe Posnanski, a longtime columnist for the Kansas City Star who wrote a book about Negro Leagues legend Buck O’Neil and whom Kendrick considers a brother, he organized a virtual “Tipping Your Cap” campaign to celebrate the Negro Leagues in the absence of games.

-The campaign, which officially launched Monday and runs through July 23, asks baseball fans to submit a brief video or photo of themselves tipping their caps to photos@tippingyourcap.com and post them on their social media platforms with the hashtag #tipyourcap2020.
-Four former presidents — Jimmy Carter, Bill Clinton, George W. Bush and Barack Obama — are among the VIPs who have already participated, along with the likes of Michael Jordan, Billie Jean King, Magic Johnson and a host of current major leaguers.
+The campaign, which officially launched Monday and runs through July 23, asks baseball fans to submit a brief video or photo of themselves tipping their caps to photos@tippingyourcap.com and post it on their social media platforms with the hashtag #tipyourcap2020.
+Four former presidents — Jimmy Carter, Bill Clinton, George W. Bush and Barack Obama — are among the VIPs who have participated, along with Michael Jordan, Billie Jean King, Magic Johnson and a host of current major leaguers.

 “I’m tipping my hat to everybody in the Negro Leagues who left a century-long legacy of talent and spirit and dignity on our country,” Obama said before tipping a Chicago White Sox cap in a recorded video message.
-“So, here’s to Satchel Paige, Josh Gibson, Cool Papa Bell and everybody else, including three brave women who did us all proud.”
+“So here’s to Satchel Paige, Josh Gibson, Cool Papa Bell and everybody else, including three brave women who did us all proud.”

 Clinton tipped a Chicago Cubs cap in honor of Ernie Banks, who began his career in the Negro Leagues with the Kansas City Monarchs.